 The applied sociology track for a Doctor of Philosophy in Sociology provides the opportunity for qualified students to do graduate work in this discipline at the highest university level.
 It provides preparation for a career path in government agencies, institutes and corporations in which specialists in applied research are desired, or for a career path in teaching and research at the college and university setting.

-Graduates from our program are highly trained in mail and telephone survey methodology, needs assessment, interviewing and focus group research skills, mock juries and jury selection, demographic modeling, GIS, and the ability to use major statistical techniques and programs to analyze and interpret the results of such research.
+Graduates from our program are highly trained in mail, telephone, and web-based survey methodology, needs assessment, interviewing and focus group research skills, mock juries and jury selection, demographic modeling, GIS, and the ability to use major statistical techniques and programs to analyze and interpret the results of such research.
 At Baylor we offer a collegial environment where success is celebrated.
 We offer committed faculty members who have a good history of writing and publishing with graduate students.
 We offer access to unique data.
 We offer opportunities to network with leading scholars in the field.
 Most importantly, we offer the time to engage in research.

 The philosophy of the CCRD is to encourage Baylor faculty and students to engage in “hands-on” projects that positively and tangibly change organizations and communities.
 Students learn to apply sociological methods to real-life settings and gain an understanding of an exceptional model for relations between community and academia.

 The Sociology Department offers the Doctor of Philosophy degree.
 Students admitted into the PhD program will also earn an M.A. at completion.